grafana/alloy/docs/sources/tasks/collect-logs-in-kubernetes.md

    - _`<USERNAME>`_: The basic authentication username.
    - _`<PASSWORD>`_: The basic authentication password or API key.

   1. If you have more than one endpoint to write logs to, repeat the `endpoint` block for additional endpoints.

-The following example demonstrates configuring `loki.write` with multiple endpoints, mixed usage of basic authentication, and a `loki.source.file` component that forwards logs to Loki.
+The following simple example demonstrates configuring `loki.write` with multiple endpoints, mixed usage of basic authentication, and a `loki.source.file` component that collects logs from the filesystem on Alloy's own container.

 ```alloy
 loki.write "default" {